techdivision/import-docs/02.getting-started/03.configuration/04.clean-up/docs.md

 #### Website Relations

 In many cases product website relations doesn't change at all or change not really often.
 In case the product website relations will change frequently and it'll be necessary to update them with the `add-update` operation, this can be done by setting the flag `clean-up-website-product-relations` to `true`.
 As the product website relation is not only persisted in a column, this relation can **NOT** be cleaned-up by adding a column name to the array `clean-up-empty-columns`.

+#### Tier Prices

+Prices nearly always needs to be up-to-date, so if tier prices will be imported the clean-up functionality should be activated by setting the flag `clean-up-tier-prices` to `true`.

 #### URL Rewrites